 That’s a good plan.

 Ha!
-Out of all the photos you shot, would you say you have a favorite?
+Out of all the photos you shot, do you have a favorite?

-the silhouette photo of Rodney Mullen free styling back at Del Mar in the 80s;
+the silhouette of Rodney Mullen free styling back at Del Mar in the 80s;

 photos of Gonz [Mark Gonzales].